 As the capital of France, Paris has multiple options for visitors looking to visit.
 There are three major airports in Paris.
 Charles de Gaulle is the main airport for international arrivals, with Paris Orly being the second most popular international airport.
 Both of these airports are easily reachable by public transport from the city centre.

 Paris Beauvais-Tille airport is where you will likely arrive if you are flying with a budget airline.
-This is some way out of the city centre, but regular shuttles buses are available to take you into the city.
+This is some way out of the city centre, but regular shuttle buses are available to take you into the city.

 Finally, of course, you can reach Paris by car from France and the rest of Europe.
 Our advice would be to park your car in a secure long stay car-park on the outskirts of Paris and take public transport to the centre.
-We recommend against driving in the city centre, as public transport is cheap and fast, and a lot easier than stressing about driving around the crowded city streets, and trying to find a parking space.

 How to Get Around Paris